Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 }
 ```

 To solve the second issue, I simply moved the web code to `pixi.ts`, and the native code to `pixi.native.ts`.
-This is described in details in [React Native documentation: Platform-specific extensions](https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions):
+This is described in detail in [React Native documentation: Platform-specific extensions](https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions):

 > You can also use the `.native.js` extension when a module needs to be shared between NodeJS/Web and React Native but it has no Android/iOS differences.
 This is especially useful for projects that have common code shared among React Native and ReactJS.